Intelix8996/cdm-project/docs/platform-description.md

 In this part we will describe software part of this platform.

 As we use more than 256 bytes of program memory and need to work with a lot of code.
-Default development tool (CocoIDE) is very unconfotable to use when working with multifile projects and that's why we developed some tools to make software development process easier.
+Default development tool (CocoIDE) is very uncomfortable to use when working with multifile projects and that's why we developed some tools to make software development process easier.

 ## cocomake

 The main application that does hard work is cocomake.
-It is an incremental build system desined to work with big multifile projects.
+It is an incremental build system designed to work with big multifile projects.

 It is incremental, so only modified files get recompiled.
 That makes compiling much faster.